Liltyki/Cyber-Portfolio/WritupsCTF/Boogeyman1_THM.md

 ## 🚪 Powershell log Analysis !

-The roo mgive us another artefact , a Powershell logs !
+The room give us another artefact , a Powershell logs !
 In this case i will use JQ cheatsheet to investigate through the powershell log.

 <img width="700"  alt="Capture d&#39;écran 2026-07-02 150450" src="https://github.com/user-attachments/assets/478ab287-2207-47ea-93aa-435f533cf497" />

-I need to choose the right command to understand what the attacker type in the powershell environment ` cat powershell.json | jq -r '.ScriptBlockText' | sort -u `
+I need to choose the right command to understand what the attacker typed in the powershell environment ` cat powershell.json | jq -r '.ScriptBlockText' | sort -u `
 Allow me to filter with the ScriptBlockText only .
-The field who containt Powershell code execute.
+The field that contains Powershell code execute.
 This revealed the full post-compromise kill chain.
-Let's analysis all of that.
+Let's analyse all of that.

 ### 1. Initial stager